Robert Malley: Service and Suspension as Special Envoy to Iran

 On January 28, 2021, President Biden named Malley U.S. special envoy to Iran, where he was tasked with trying to ease diplomatic tensions with Iran and rein in its nuclear program by compliance to the original pact.

 In late April or early May 2023, Malley's security clearance was suspended.
 An investigation was launched into his possible mishandling of classified material.
 At the time, the State Department made misleading statements that Malley was only stepping back from some of his duties for personal reasons.
 The investigation was later referred to the FBI.
 Malley said that he did not know why his clearance was suspended and hoped it will be reinstated soon.
 Former US officials have stated that it is rare for a diplomat to have security clearances suspended over single or minor mistakes relating to classified material, indicating that a major incident may have led to the clearance suspension and FBI investigation.

 Despite the suspension of his security clearance, Malley continued doing State Department work, including providing media interviews.
 On June 29, 2023, Malley was placed on unpaid leave as special envoy to Iran after CNN reported on his security clearance suspension.
 In March 2023, Malley was replaced in his role by Abram Paley as acting Special Envoy for Iran.

 In August 2023, an Iranian state-run media outlet published a purported State Department memo from April 21, 2023, which stated that Malley's security clearance was suspended over "serious security concerns" related to his "personal conduct", "handling of protected information" and "use of information technology".
 The memo's veracity was backed by a person familiar with the Malley investigation, according to Politico.
 Former State Department officials have also confirmed that the memo matches standard State Department style.

-The State Department did not immediately notify members of Congress of Malley's security clearance suspension.
+The State Department did not immediately notify members of Congress of Malley's suspension, and also failed in its obligation under Department of State Authorities Act to notify the Office of the Inspector General.
 When Malley failed to appear for a Senate briefing, the State Department claimed to Congress that he was on "extended personal leave".
 In response to the failure of the State Department to inform lawmakers of Malley's security clearance revocation, House Republicans introduced a bill to require Congressional notification in the event that top diplomats, such as special envoys, have their security clearances revoked.